rust-lang/a-mir-formality/book/src/closer-look-ty.md

   This means it permits cycles, roughly speaking.
 * It covers hereditary Harrop predicates using the [techniques described by Gopalan Nadathur](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.107.2510&rep=rep1&type=pdf).

 In terms of chalk solvers, it is "similar" to slg, but much simpler in its structure (it doesn't do any caching).

 All those fancy words aside, it's really quite simple.
-It's defined via induction rules, which PLT Redex lets us write in a natural style.
+It's defined via induction rules, which PLT Redex lets us write in a natural style with [`define-judgment-form`](https://docs.racket-lang.org/redex/reference.html#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._define-judgment-form%29%29).
 The definition begins like so:

 ```scheme